HATS-ICT/ml-agents-dodgeball-env-ICT/README.md

 Another obvious additon to our scenario was the ability to shoot vertically.
 Opponents should be able to fire at angles other than parallel to the ground so that they can target opponents at various different altitudes.
 ![](https://github.com/calebkoresh/ml-agents-dodgeball-env-ICT/blob/develop/Media/Autoshoot_vertical_gif_AdobeExpress.gif)
 ## Aim-assist
 We attempted to train some models which were able to choose the angle of their shots, but this drastically increases the complexity of the environment.
-Our solution was to implement aim-assist, which targets the opponent closest to straight ahead and then automatically fires directly at it.
+Our solution was to implement aim-assist, which targets the opponent closest to the shooter's forward direction and automatically fires directly at it.
 This removes the need for fine tuning aim and encourages learning intelligent positioning and movement over high-precision skills.
 This method achieved far better results, so it was used in most of our simulations and all the experiments in this repository.
 ![](https://github.com/calebkoresh/ml-agents-dodgeball-env-ICT/blob/develop/Media/autoshoot_demo_gif_AdobeExpress.gif)

 ## Introducing Roles
 We also investigated the ability to introduce different roles within the same team.
 We hoped to see whether the agents could learn a more complicated strategy to cooperate and utilize each individuals strengths.
 This was studied using short and long range units with different capabilities.
 The short-range units have half the aim-assist range but twice the fire-rate.
 We found that the agents did in fact learn their role.
-Short-range units learned more aggressive policies and the long-range units tended to remain in rear.
+Short-range units learned more aggressive policies and the long-range units tended to remain in the rear.
 The long-range units can be distinguished by their darker color.

 https://github.com/calebkoresh/ml-agents-dodgeball-env-ICT/assets/80787784/e9222e3b-f3ae-4f1b-8e15-41123a8eb155

 ## Waypoint Movement
 Due to the large computational requirements of reinforcement learning, we were not able to run our simulations for the same 160 million training steps that the original project did.
 This fact combined with the increased complexity of our environments led us to develop a method to reduce training time.
 We developed a waypoint movement system which aims to reduce the complexity of our environments and reduce the frequency of reinforcement learning steps while retaining the core positional strategy.
 This system limits agents to walking along the waypoints we generate onto the terrain, allowing us to automate shooting and only utilize reinforcement learning for the agents' movement.
-We only request a decision from the learned policy at each waypoint which is translated to the direction to travel to the next waypoint.
-This increases the time between decisions by 700%.
+We only request a decision from the learned policy at each waypoint which is translated to the direction of travel to the next waypoint.
+This increases the time between decisions by 700% while maintaining and sometimes improving upon tactical performance.
 We also developed a system to automatically generate these waypoints so the system can be quickly implemented on any unity terrain.
+The code for waypoint generation is found under Assets/ScoutMission/WaypointGeneration/

 https://github.com/calebkoresh/ml-agents-dodgeball-env-ICT/assets/80787784/685daa70-9410-440a-a83f-79c7f4b3b641

 ## Trained Policies
 We tested the waypoint movement system against the original continuous version in four different scenarios, including two sizes and two obstacle densities.
 These policies can be found under Assets/DodgeBall/NNModels.